jdeluyck/kcoreorg-website/_posts/2009/2009-03-08-autoswitching-network-interfaces.md

 The details (tailored to [Debian](http://www.debian.org) [Sid](http://www.debian.org/releases/unstable/)):

 1. Install ifplugd and guessnet: `apt-get install ifplugd guessnet`
 2. Configure the interface you want ifplugd to monitor.
 For me, this is eth0 (wired ethernet).
-You can do this by editing `/etc/default/ifplugd` and adding eth0 in the `INTERFACES` field.
+You can do this by editing `/etc/default/ifplugd`{: .filepath} and adding eth0 in the `INTERFACES` field.
 Restart ifplugd (`/etc/init.d/ifplugd restart`)
-3. Edit your `/etc/network/interfaces` file the way you like it.
+3. Edit your `/etc/network/interfaces`{: .filepath} file the way you like it.
 I'm using multiple wireless entries with guessnet:

     ```text
     mapping ath0